mebjas/mebjas.github.io/about.md

 ## `now()` &nbsp; Senior Software Engineer at Google
 > ⚓ Singapore, May 2019 to present

+#### Android
+I lead applied ML team in Android.
+My focus these days is building ML driven solutions for Google 1P apps and Android.
+(More to come in future :)).

+#### Past: Camera from Google

 I lead computational photography features like HDR, Low light imaging (night mode), portrait mode in **[Camera from Google](https://developers.google.com/camera/)**.
 It's an exciting project which requires building best in "segment" computational photography algorithms improving image quality on less than ideal hardware while being able to process millions of pixels under low latency on rather low-end devices.